JuliaPackageMirrors/AutoTypeParameters.jl/README.md

 That error is (partly) explained [here](https://groups.google.com/forum/#!topic/julia-users/Ihl50vgSQxw) - it occurs because the kinds of things that can be types in Julia is limited.
-Partly for sensible reasons (you don't want a mutable type), but also partly because of apparently arbitrary implementation details.
+Partly for sensible reasons (you don't want a mutable type), but also because of arbitrary implementation details.

 ## What Does It Do?